crzikrn/webcc/README.md

 We declare variables, on the top of our code before using them.
 By declaring a statement once, we can easily use them over and over again throughout our code.
 However, having one number in a variable is redundant.
 I mean what's the point?
 Why can't we just type in numbers?
 You can lol.
 The value of variables comes when we want a dynamic variable, meaning data that changes over time.
 This is where things become super interesting.

-Let us write an equation in the draw function at the end : `r = r + 1;`
+Let us write an equation in the draw function at the end : `r = r + 1;` Move your mouse and see the box changing its color.
+Here's an example.

+- [Sample example for color changing]

+Wow, a bit of change.
+What's happening?
+Magic, that's what.
+This is where all the years of algebra comes to your rescue during your school years.
+Finally it all makes sense!

+Variables can be manipulated with equations, meaning the computer can now update itself as long as we give it the right algorithm, a fancy word for equation.
+We are adding 1 to the red value and this is the reason why the rectangle following our mouse turns pink in the first few seconds of our running program.

-## Class 03 - Humans drawing is old news, let's make the computer do our work.
+## Class 03 - ~~Humans drawing is old news, let's make the computer do our work~~ OR not, let's go back to web design.
-Have you ever wondered why we made computers?
+~~Have you ever wondered why we made computers?
 Sometimes, I think we made them just to slack off.
 So let's be media artists that make the computer do the work!
-Now we are creative technology artists, we sure are growing fast.
+Now we are creative technology artists, we sure are growing fast.~~

-Drawing layouts with p5.js
+This is web design and development, I think the first two parts have given each of you the understanding of communicating with a computer.
+You need to be specific, by giving commands it knows with numbers and equations.
+Commands like `ellipse(0,0,10,10)` or `fill(0,255,200);` to let the computer know what we want and where.
+Commands are also called functions and they are defined by equations.
+A computer language is a language developed by us humans to make communication easier with the computer.
+If not, all of us would need to be experts at binary algebra and need a few thousands years of life.
+So that's all I wanted you to learned from the first two classes: computer communications requires you need learn the languages to command what you want; and that communication method is super detailed.

+Since the web is essentially made up of rectangles, colors and text.
+We'll cover one more command in p5.js and start thinking about web designing and development.

 ## Class 04 - Now a bit of seriousness.
 Finally, we get to use our thinking!
 Seldom I like to just drift in my thoughts, and that's what we'll do.
 Think.
 Anyways, our creative coding class is coming to an end :(, and I will start explaining the connections of computer communcations and web designing.
 A bit of history and my personal thoughts on why we humans go nuts for making webpages.